swiss-territorial-data-lab/proj-tpnl/README.md

-# Automatic detection of thermal pannels
+# Automatic detection of thermal panels

 The project aims to perform automatic detection of thermal panels on georeferenced raster images of Switzerland with a deep learning approach.
 Detailed documentation of the project and results can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-TPNL/).
 It was written for results obtained with `v0.0.0` of the repository. <br>